Documentation Index

 - Confirm removal

-Tools assigned to a workspace are visible based on workspace visibility:
+Tools assigned to a workspace are visible based on workspace visibility:- PRIVATE workspace - Only invited members see the tools

 - ORGANIZATION workspace - All organization members see the tools (if they’re members)